- High Paying Jobs

 What is the shortest schooling for a medical career?

-The shortest schooling for a medical career is a Diploma in Practical Nursing (DPN).
-In as little as 12 months, you can become a licensed practical nurse (LPN) and be on your way toward becoming a registered nurse (RN).
+The shortest path to a medical career is a Diploma in Practical Nursing (DPN).
+In as little as 12 months, you can become a licensed practical nurse (LPN) and work towards becoming a registered nurse (RN).

 -

-Phlebotomy is the easiest medical field to get into and to practice.
-Part of your training can come online, and with an accelerated program, you can be ready for your state licensure exam in under a year.
+Phlebotomy is considered the easiest medical field to enter.
+With an accelerated program, you can complete training and be ready for licensure in under a year.

 -